AlecRosenbaum/simulation_project/plan.md

 * tests.py
     - (however pyunit works?)
 * main.py
-    - runs simulation, it creates arrivals andruns the elevator until the FEQ is empty
+    - runs simulation, it creates arrivals and runs the elevator until the FEQ is empty
     - does not call stats when finished
 * stats.py
     - (all statistics processing on database + outputs graphs to folder)